Liberian FA Cup

 The Liberian Football Association Cup, commonly known as the LFA Cup and currently known as the PetroTrade Cup due to sponsorship reasons, is an annual knockout cup competition in Liberian football.
-The LFA Cup is run by and named after the Liberia Football Association and usually refers to the Liberian men's tournament, although a LFA Women's Cup is also held.
+The LFA Cup is run by and named after the Liberia Football Association and usually refers to the Liberian men's tournament, although an LFA Women's Cup is also held.

 The LFA Cup was first held in 1974 with Mighty Barrolle being crowned the first champions.
 Entry is open to all teams who compete in the Liberian First and Second Divisions.
-The reigning champions is LISCR FC, who defeated Tony FC in the 2022 final.
+The reigning champion is LISCR FC, who defeated Tony FC in the 2022 final.

 Format

 The competition is a knockout tournament with pairings for each round drawn at random.
 There are no seeds and the draw for each round is not made until after the scheduled dates for the previous round.
 The draw also determines which teams will play at home.
 Each tie is played as a single leg.
 If a match is drawn, there is a 30-minute overtime, and penalty shoot-outs if needed.